SPerezPerilla/SPerezPerilla/README.md

-Hi, I’m @SPerezPerilla I’m interested in physics, mathematics, aircraft, programming (self-evident), design, mythology, women, etc... <br     />
+Hi, I’m @SPerezPerilla I’m interested in physics, mathematics, aircraft, programming (self-evident), design, mythology, women, etc...

-Many say I lack focus; I partially agree, but I'd like to counter that like being both marble and sculptor I'm still in the process of refinement. <br  />
+Many say I lack focus; I partially agree, but I'd like to counter that I'm still in the process of refinement.

-- I’m currently learning how to make engineering tools using Excel/VBA, Python the hard way, Git, effective time management, and... how to talk to a stranger without coming off as an angry cynical android.
+I’m currently learning how to make engineering tools using Excel/VBA, Python the hard way, Git, effective time management, and... how to talk to a stranger without coming off as an angry cynical android.

-- I’m looking to collaborate on...
+I’m looking to collaborate on...
 Nothing right now.
 I have some individual projects I want to start/finish, too many in fact.
-- I don't have the requisite skills to effectively collaborate with strangers right now - but I am working on it.<br/>
+I don't have the requisite skills to effectively collaborate with strangers right now - but I am working on it.<br/>
-- Tell you what - Come to me with your project and If I feel capable of helping...
+Tell you what - Come to me with your project and If I feel capable of helping...
 I may.
 Keep in mind you're dealing with an arrogant, heartbroken, almost bottom-grade  	coder.
 Cynical android remember?